What Processes Lend Themselves to Vendor Self-Service?

 Vendor self-service is a popular trend in procurement, accounts payable, and finance because of the tremendous value it delivers.
 Vendor self-service is the process by which vendor management activities are directed away from the buying company to the vendor.
 In this blog post, we’ll discuss three different processes that lend themselves to vendor self-service.

 Traditionally, many vendor activities required the buying company to do all the research and outreach to obtain the data and documents required.
 These processes tend to be very manual, slow, and time-constrained.
-Tasks like making contact and research can be incredibly difficult depending on the vendor involved.
+Tasks like making contact and research can be incredibly difficult, depending on the vendor involved.
 The result of these inefficiencies can be poor use of working capital, frustration from lingering unresolved disputes, uneven cash flows, and missed discount opportunities.
-There are difficulties for both the buying company as well as the vendor.
+These are difficulties that have repercussions for both the buying and the selling company.

 Three common processes that benefit from a vendor self-service program are accounts payable, dispute resolution, and vendor onboarding.
 These functional areas can benefit from a vendor self-service program facilitated through cloud-hosted vendor portals.
 Let’s examine each area: